American University of Sharjah: Campus

 The AUS Testing and Professional Development Center accommodates the placement tests for newly admitted AUS students as well as university testing.
 AUS is the sole testing center in the United Arab Emirates for the Fundamentals of Engineering Exam (FE) and Professional Engineering Exam (PE) administered by the National Council of Examiners for Engineering and Surveying.

 Library

 The AUS Library, an 11,000-square-meter facility, has a physical collection of 141,000 items in English; however, there are also materials available in Arabic.
 The library also has an online catalog system on its website.
 The seating capacity is approximately 800.
 The AUS Archives department is a repository for institutional records that have been created by various academic and administrative departments of the university.

 Global rankings

-The American University of Sharjah was placed in the 151–200 bracket in the Times Higher Education (THE) Young University Rankings as well as in the 201–250 bracket in the THE Asia University Rankings 2019.
+The American University of Sharjah was ranked 124th in the Times Higher Education (THE) Young University Rankings in 2024.
+Additionally, AUS was ranked 143rd in the THE Asia University Rankings 2026.

-For two years in a row, in 2017 and 2018, the American University of Sharjah topped the THE list of universities with the highest percentage of international students globally.
+In 2017 and 2018, the American University of Sharjah ranked first among universities globally by proportion of international students, according to Times Higher Education.

-The American University of Sharjah is ranked #272 according to the 2026 QS Top Universities.
+The American University of Sharjah is ranked 272nd according to the 2026 QS World University Rankings.